tanimul/Liner_search/README.md

 # Liner Search
-Add a Linear Search using JAVA language .
+Add a Linear search using JAVA language .

+# About Linear Search